 Please contact email@example.com to discuss your options with your international student advisor, as every student’s situation is different.
 Here are some options:

 - Remain in the U.S. after your graduation date and depart by the end of your grace period, which is 60 days for F-1 visa students and 30 days for J-1 visa students after your graduation date

 - Remain in the U.S. and apply for Optional Practical Training (OPT) before the end of your grace period.

 - Pursue another degree program in the U.S. (at UT or another institution) and transfer your SEVIS record before the end of your grace period.

 - Change to another nonimmigrant visa status if eligible, such as H-1B or visitor visa.
-For more advice about this option, please see the U.S. Citizenship and Immigration Services website at gov and contact an experienced immigration attorney.
+For more advice about this option, please see the U.S. Citizenship and Immigration Services website and contact an experienced immigration attorney.

 If you are a UT alumna/alumnus on OPT:

 - Remain in the U.S. during your grace period after your OPT end date.
 Your OPT end date is the “card expires” date on your EAD card.
 Your grace period is 60 days for F-1 visa students and 30 days for J-1 visa students.
 However, please note that if you reach the 90 days of unemployment limit, you do not have an additional grace period.